ellennickles/xphoto-s23/week8/README.md

   distinct.
 Consider the variety of photomontages presented in the reading due this week, as well as shown in class.
 Play with the different code-based techniques that we explored in our workshop.
+- TIPS:
-- TIPS: Remember that in order to work with images in the p5 web editor, the file sizes should be less than 5MB, ideally as small in file size as possible without compromising image quality.
-When working with many images, make sure they are the same file type (all jpgs or pngs) and name the files with numbers to make easy to load into an array with a loop.
-See the example sketches above for reference.
+  - In order to work with images in the p5 web editor, the file sizes should be less than 5 MB, ideally as small in file size as possible without compromising image quality, unless your experiment explores degraded image resolution, of course!
+  - When working with many images in loops, make sure that:
+    - all images share the same file type, e.g. all jpgs or pngs;
+    - rename the files with numbers BEFORE uploading them to the p5 web editor(see the example sketches above for reference).
+  - After you upload images to the your project's file directory, save your sketch in order to access and manipulate them with code.
-- Post the images on your blog, and write a short reflection on your process and results.
+- Post your photomontages on your blog, and write a short reflection on your process and results.
 What do the images show?
 Why do you like them?
 What qualities do you like best (see [Elements of a Photograph](https://github.com/ellennickles/xphoto-s23/blob/main/resources/photograph-elements.md))?
   What did you have trouble with?
 What would you do differently next time?
   Describe the experience of finding and selecting the images?
 Do you feel like